craig-m-unsw/linux-sysadmin-lab/README.md

 IT consultant, Blue Team, incident responce box.
 Your safe 'laptop'.

-**Rand-Server 1 & 1**
+**Rand-Server 1 & 2**

-Random enterprise servers.
+Two Random enterprise servers.
 A frontend, a backend DB.
+What Trade-off have the system administrators made for usability and security?

-Are the misconfigurations really backdoors?
+Are all the misconfigurations really backdoors?
 What forensic material can be pulled from this machine.

 **attack**